PI: Amanda Larracuente

 - Larracuente, A.M. and D.C.
 Presgraves.
 2012.
 The selfish Segregation Distorter gene complex of Drosophila melanogaster.
 Genetics.
 192: 1-21.

-Emerson is a 2nd-year EEB student working on the evolution and functional genomics of satellite DNA in Drosophila species.
+Emerson is an E2G2 student working on the evolution and functional genomics of satellite DNA in Drosophila species.
 He is using deep real time single molecule sequencing from Pacific Biosciences to study the structural organization of satellite DNA loci in Drosophila genomes.
 Learn more about Emerson in his “Spotlight” article.

 - Khost, D.E., D. Eickbush, A.M.
 Larracuente.
 2017.
 Single molecule long read sequencing resolves the detailed structure of complex satellite DNA loci in Drosophila melanogaster.
 Genome Research .
 Advanced Access.
 4/3/17. http://www.genome.org/cgi/doi/10.1101/gr.213512.116.

-Ching-Ho is working on Segregation Distorter in Drosophila melanogaster and Y chromosome evolution in Drosophila.
+Ching-Ho is an E2G2 student working on Segregation Distorter in Drosophila melanogaster and Y chromosome evolution in Drosophila.
 Before coming to Rochester, Ching-Ho worked with Dr. Chau-Ti Ting at National Taiwan University on neo-sex chromosome evolution in Drosophila albomicans.
 Ching-Ho is a recipient of the Ernst Caspari Fellowship.

 - Chang, C-H. and A.M.
 Larracuente.
 2017.
 Structural changes following the reversal of a Y chromosome to an autosome in Drosophila pseudoobscura.
 Evolution.
 Advanced Access 3/21/17. http://dx.doi.org/ .